daattali/beautiful-jekyll/capstone/proposal.md

 ### Conflicts of interest

 Declare any conflicts of interest.
 For example, if a current MDS student or family member is involved with your organization on a professional or personal level, this should be declared along with a short explanation.
+These situations are generally not problematic, but we prefer to disclose them to the students before they rank the projects.